88-degrees/Book-of-Changes/appendix02s2.md

 <a name="fn_225"></a>[312:XXXVI](#fr_225) The application of the Great Symbolism here is in itself sufficiently natural; but this meaning of the hexagram hardly appears in the text, till we come to the sixth line.

 Paragraph 1.
-'He thinks it right not to eat;'--he does not purposely fast; but when he has nothing to eat, he does not complain.
+'He thinks it right not to eat;' -- he does not purposely fast; but when he has nothing to eat, he does not complain.
 He thinks it right that it should be so in the case.

 Paragraph 2.
 'The proper fashion of acting' is suggested by the weak line's being in the central place.